PacktPublishing/Practical-Business-Process-Modeling-and-Analysis/Chapter09/README.md

-# Additional resources for Chapter 9
+# Additional resources for Chapter 9 (Advanced BPMN)

 ## Further reading
 * If you would like to learn more about DMN, CMMN, and how they work together with BPMN, I suggest looking at a great document, Field Guide to Shareable Clinical Pathways.
-You can find it on HL7 BPM Community of Practice page: https://www.hl7.org/bpm/index.cfm
+You can find it via HL7 BPM Community of Practice page: https://www.hl7.org/bpm/index.cfm on https://confluence.hl7.org/spaces/BPM/overview.
+To make your life easier - here's the direct link as well: https://www.trisotech.com/wp-content/uploads/OMG-Field-Guide-to-sharable-Clinical-Pathways.pdf
 * If you would like to learn more about CMMN, there’s a great book, **[CMMN Method and Style: A Practical Guide to Case Management Modeling for Documentation and Execution](https://www.amazon.com/CMMN-Method-Style-Management-Documentation-ebook/dp/B0D7C1GRMR)**, written by Bruce Silver.
 Bruce also wrote **[DMN Method and Style: 3rd edition, with DMN Cookbook](https://www.amazon.com/DMN-Method-Style-3rd-Cookbook-ebook/dp/B0D9PP9TH9)**.
 You need to learn about his “Method and Style” approach!
 * I also want to recommend **[Real-Life BPMN (5th edition): Includes an introduction to DMN](https://www.amazon.com/Real-Life-BPMN-5th-introduction-DMN-ebook/dp/B0F9YP459S)**, written by Bernd Ruecker and Jakob Freund.
 My five-star reviews of their books are a good indicator of how much I like what they write.
 * Finally, if you want to explore the topic of decision management, the best location I know of is https://dmcommunity.org, run by Jacob Feldman.
 Apart from DMN-related content, you will find many thought-provoking posts about decision management and AI.

 ## Further recommendations
+### BPMN course
+As mentioned on the page with resources for a previous chapter - if you like learning from video courses take a look at my course on Udemy: **[BPMN for business analysts](https://www.udemy.com/course/bpmn-for-business-analysts/?referralCode=19755495261FDCA2B4CA)**.

 ### BPMN Model Interchange Working Group (MIWG)
 If you would like to learn more about BPMN MIWG, see the recordings of the interchange demonstrations, read additional articles, and see the test cases visit https://www.omgwiki.org/bpmn-miwg/doku.php